ksmaheshkumar/dnsf_ckr/README.md

 In order to build dnsf_ckr you need to use Hefesto[http://github.com/rafael-santiago/hefesto.git].

 After follow the steps to install Hefesto in your system, all you need to do (on shell) inside dnsf_ckr src subdirectory is invoke hefesto.
-Something this:
+Something like this:

     root@zephyr:~/src/dnsf_ckr/src# hefesto